Documentation Index

 The order book

 Polymarket US runs a central limit order book.
 Prices aren’t set by Polymarket — they come from traders placing buy and sell orders against each other.
-The order book has two sides:| Side | What it means |

 | Bids | Buy orders — the prices traders are willing to pay |